 Alcohol has both immediate and long-term effects on health.
 Drinking alcohol in large amount in a short period of time can lead to acute harm due to accident or violence to oneself and others.
 It also increases the risk of intoxication, even death.
-The more alcohol consumed and cumulated over time, the higher the chance of suffering from a wide range of long term illnesses such as certain cancers (including cancers of oral, pharynx, larynx, oesophagus, liver, colorectum and female breasts), gastritis, gastric ulcers, liver cirrhosis, obesity, heart disease, stroke and mental illnesses.
+Being classified as a Group 1 carcinogen to humans, alcohol consumption causes cancers of mouth, pharynx, larynx, oesophagus, liver, colorectum, and female breasts.
+The more alcohol consumed and cumulated over time, the higher the risk of suffering from a wide range of long term illnesses including gastritis, gastric ulcers, liver cirrhosis, obesity, hypertension, heart disease, cerebrovascular disease and mental illnesses.
 Pregnant women who drink alcohol have higher chance of giving birth to babies with birth defects, growth and developmental problems.
 Alcohol use is also associated with many serious social issues, including domestic violence, child neglect and abuse, and absenteeism in the workplace.

 Situation in Hong Kong

-In Hong Kong, the Population Health Survey 2014/15 found that 11.1% of community-dwelling persons aged 15 years and above drank alcoholic beverages regularly (i.e. at least one day a week) in the 12 months preceding the survey.
-The proportions of regular drinkers were higher among males (17.3%) than females (5.4%).
-By age group, the proportions of regular drinkers were highest among people aged 45-54 (13.6%) and relatively lower among people aged 15-24 (4.4%) and those aged 85 and above (3.9%).
-The survey also revealed that 3.5% of people had an Alcohol Use Disorders Identification Test (AUDIT) total score at 8 or higher in the 12 months preceding the survey, indicating that their drinking pattern was at risk, in the harmful levels, or probably having alcohol dependence.
+The Health Behaviour Survey 2018/19 found that 8.8% of community-dwelling persons aged 15 years or above drank alcoholic beverages regularly (i.e. at least one day a week) in the 12 months preceding the survey.
+The proportions of regular drinkers were higher among males (15.0%) than females (3.2%).
+By age group, the proportions of regular drinkers were highest among people aged 55-64 (12.0%) and relatively lower among people aged 15-24 (2.6%) and those aged 85 or above (2.3%).
+The survey also revealed that 2.9% of people aged 15 or above had binge drinking (i.e. drinking at least 5 cans of beer, 5 glasses of table wines or 5 pegs of spirits on a single occasion) at least monthly in the 12 months preceding the survey.

 To learn more about minimising alcohol-related harm, please visit related webpage (Alcohol and Health) on the "Change for Health" website of the Department of Health.